I know this feeling. The first time I understood "heartache" was literally, like a twisted coronary muscle, it radiates a numbness through the body.

 This time it wasn't me.
 My reproductive years are long gone.
 It’s my daughter.
 I’m not because of her recent ultrasound.
 Her husband is.
 But I can perfectly imagine it, to the point that it triggers the heart clutch, nausea, the weight in the chest.

 What can I say to my beautiful child, what did I say myself between my first miscarriage and my second?
-Her brother will be born after the third pregnancy loss, which is the last one at the beginning of the fifth month.
+Her brother will be born after the third pregnancy loss, which was the last one at the beginning of the fifth month.

 Now my daughter has caught up with me.
 This is her third miscarriage.